 - Skills necessary to perform the job

-- Education and credentials required
+- Education and credentials required for the position

 - The physical demands of the job and the work environment in which the position will function

 Commonly used almost interchangeably with a job description, both the term and the contents, there is a difference between a job profile and a job description.
 The major difference is the level of detail.
 A job profile allows more latitude for current goals and expectations.
 The job description is an overview of the requirements of the job.